 How does the Sonic Ceiling Barrier stop crosstalk?

-The Sonic Barrier is a high-performance, flexible mass-loaded vinyl noise barrier.
+The Sonic Barrier is a high-performance, flexible noise barrier.
 The Barrier offers superior acoustic transmission loss.
 Avenue Interior Systems Sonic Ceiling Barrier is thin, tear-resistant and durable – ideal for installation in cavities, over a wall or in a ceiling or floor constructions.
 The installation will stop the transmission of Crosstalk between adjacent spaces – however, it will not fix in room acoustics.

 Why is my room still noisy?